Towards charged hadron polarizabilities from four-point functions in lattice QCD: Proton

 Next, we need to express this amplitude as a series in $\vec{k}^{\,2}$.
 To this end, we choose to expand the Sachs form factors first.
-Since the Born term has a $1/\vec{k}^{\,2}$ pole, we need the expansion to order $\vec{k}^{\,4}$,
+Since the Born term has a $1/\vec{k}^{\,2}$ pole, we need the expansion to order $\vec{k}^{\,4}$.
+The generic expansion in terms of $q^2$ is